 However, to be an effective mentor, you need to understand that the role must be reliable, sincere, and adjust according to the requirements of the mentee.
 As a mentor, it is necessary to provide mentoring that includes a series of achievements in a sustainable and stable manner.

 Meanwhile, the term mentoring is a term for a mentor’s relationship with others who still need support, motivation, and encouragement in order to achieve success and success.

 Also read: 6 Tips for Becoming a Successful Management Trainee

 Difference between Coaching and Mentoring

 The orientation and focus of mentoring tend to emphasize a mentoring activity.
-Between the mentor and the mentees have a relationship that lasts in the long run.
-For example, you can meet in business mentoring, after the mentoring activity is completed the relationship between mentor and mentee will still take place because later there must be follow-up that makes the relationship between the two last longer.
+The mentor and the mentees have a relationship that lasts in the long run.
+For example, you can meet in business mentoring, after the mentoring activity is completed the relationship between mentor and mentee will still take place because later there must be a follow-up that makes the relationship between the two last longer.

 Meanwhile, coaching is a skill transfer activity with individuals in a thought-provoking and creative process that inspires them to maximize their personal and professional potential to achieve their goals or targets.
 The keyword of this coaching activity is to achieve a goal or goal.